edespino/cloudberry-site/docs/tutorial/crash-course.md

 Look at the log file and do different things in the database (create table, run queries, etc.)

 ## Lesson 17.
-Table types in CBDB: heap, AO, and AOCO
+Table types in Cloudberry: heap, AO, and AOCO

 **Heap tables**

-In CBDB, the standard table type is "heap".
+In Cloudberry, the standard table type is "heap".
 These tables store rows on pages, and one data file can contain multiple pages.
 They support common SQL tasks such as `SELECT`, `INSERT`, `UPDATE`, `DELETE`, and `TRUNCATE`.
 Each row in a heap table has a header.
 However, these tables do not support compression.

 **AO tables**